Table of Contents

-Anemia of chronic disease is a non-progressive anemia that occurs as part of chronic inflammatory, infectious, or neoplastic diseases.
-It is usually rather mild but its severity does correlate with the severity of the underlying disease.
+Anemia of chronic disease is non-progressive anemia that occurs as part of chronic inflammatory, infectious, or neoplastic diseases.
+It is usually rather mild, but its severity correlates with the severity of the underlying disease.

 Epidemiology of Anemia of Chronic Diseases

-After iron deficiency anemia, the anemia of chronic disease is the second most common type of anemia, having a 20 % chance of occurrence.
+After iron deficiency anemia, the anemia of chronic disease, is the 2nd most common type of anemia, having a 20% chance of occurrence.

 Etiology and Pathogenesis of Anemia of Chronic Disease

-Typically, an organism reacts to infections, inflammatory system diseases and malignoma by increasing the release of inflammatory mediators.
-These not only have a local but also a systemic effect.
-In this context, cytokines play a special role: when their systemic release is increased, it provokes an imbalance in the homeostasis of iron by influencing the physiological storage of iron in the macrophages of the bone marrow.
+Typically, an organism reacts to infections, inflammatory system diseases, and malignoma by increasing the release of inflammatory mediators.
+These not only have a local, but also a systemic effect.
+In this context, cytokines play a special role: when their systemic release is increased, this provokes an imbalance in the homeostasis of iron by influencing the physiological storage of iron in the macrophages of the bone marrow.

-In addition, the mediators trigger the production of hepcidin in the hepatocytes.
+Also, the mediators trigger the production of hepcidin in the hepatocytes.
 Hepcidin inhibits iron uptake in the intestines and lowers the availability of iron for erythropoiesis.
-This results in an increased iron retention and insufficient iron output.
+This results in increased iron retention and insufficient iron output.

 In addition to the imbalanced iron homeostasis, the increased release of cytokines also provokes the suppression of erythropoietin production.
-So not only is there a relative insufficiency in iron but also in erythropoietin.
-Moreover, under the influence of the cytokines, the life-span of red blood cells is shortened by about 80 – 90 days.
+So, not only is there a relative insufficiency in iron, but also erythropoietin.
+Moreover, under the influence of the cytokines, the life-span of red blood cells (RBCs) is shortened by about 80–90 days.

-Some of the underlying diseases that may cause anemia of chronic disease is:
+Some of the underlying diseases that may cause anemia of chronic disease are:

-- Infectious: Pneumonia, tuberculosis, osteomyelitis, bacterial endocarditis, pulmonary abscesses
+- Infectious: Pneumonia, tuberculosis, osteomyelitis, bacterial endocarditis, and pulmonary abscesses

-- Non-infectious: Systemic lupus erythematosus (SLE), Crohn’s disease, ulcerative colitis, vasculitides, rheumatoid arthritis, sarcoidosis
+- Non-infectious: Systemic lupus erythematosus (SLE), Crohn’s disease, ulcerative colitis, vasculitides, rheumatoid arthritis, and sarcoidosis

-- Malign diseases: Carcinoma, lymphoma, sarcoma, multiple myeloma
+- Malign diseases: Carcinoma, lymphoma, sarcoma, and multiple myeloma

-Mildly decreased Hbg (usually not < 9 mg/dL) and Hct
+Mildly decreased hemoglobin (Hbg) (usually not < 9 mg/dL) and hematocrit (Hct).

-- Normal to increased serum ferritin (acute phase reactant, main distinguishing deature between iron deficiency anemia and anemia of chronic disease)
+- Normal to increased serum ferritin (acute phase reactant, the main distinguishing feature between iron deficiency anemia and anemia of chronic disease).